Temporary Protected Status Designated Country: Somalia

 Go to the TPS webpage for information about registering.

-If you are applying for TPS Somalia for the first time, you may file Form I-821, Application for Temporary Protected Status, online.
-Only initial applicants from certain countries are eligible to file Form I-821 online.
-All other TPS applicants and current beneficiaries who are re-registering under the extension of a TPS designation must continue to file a paper Form I-821.
-When filing an initial TPS application, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.
+If you are applying for TPS Somalia, you may file Form I-821, Application for Temporary Protected Status, online.
+When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.

 If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for already granted TPS, for registration, or for re-registration, send your TPS package to the appropriate address in the table below:

 |If you send your paper application via:||Then, mail your application to:|